ecks0/syx/README.md

 ```

 ...declares profiles named `min` and `max`.
 Each profile is a list of value groups.
 Each value group is a map
 of names to values.
+Names and values are analogous to command-line argument names and values.

 A profile's value groups are applied sequentially.
 In this example, each profile has a single value group.

 To apply the above profiles, run: